 You can view 3D images using your projector.
-Viewing 3D images requires a 3D-compatible video device and a pair of Epson RF 3D glasses (not included with your projector).
+Viewing 3D images requires a 3D-compatible video device and a pair of Epson RF 3D glasses (not included with PowerLite Home Cinema 3000).

 You can purchase Epson RF 3D glasses from an Epson authorized reseller.
 To find the nearest reseller, call 800-GO-EPSON (800-463-7766).
 Or you can purchase online at epsonstore.com (U.S. sales) or epson.ca (Canadian sales).